homieiot/convention/convention.md

   * Character '¹' is [Unicode: `U+00B9`](https://www.compart.com/en/unicode/U+00B9), Hex: `0xc2 0xb9`, Dec: `194 185`
 * `#`: Count or Amount

-The non-ASCII characters are specified as Unicode codepoints, and the UTF-8 byte sequence that represents them.
-Since the same characters can be created in many ways that are visually similar it is important to stick to the exact byte-sequences to enable proper interoperability.
+The non-ASCII characters are specified as Unicode codepoints and the UTF-8 byte sequence that represents them.
+Since the same characters can be created in many visually similar ways it is important to stick to the exact byte sequences to enable proper interoperability.

 You are not limited to the recommended values, although they are the only well known ones that will have to be recognized by any Homie consumer.

 #### Property command topic

-* `homie` / `5` / `device ID` / `node ID` / `property ID` / **`set`**: The device must subscribe to this topic if the property is **settable** (in case of actuators for example).
+* `homie` / `5` / `device ID` / `node ID` / `property ID` / **`set`**: The device must subscribe to this topic if the property is **settable** (in the case of actuators for example).

 A Homie controller publishes to the `set` command topic with non-retained messages only.
 See [retained messages](#qos-and-retained-messages).